Taking the Lead with QHSES

 “Taking the Lead with QHSES means we will proactively develop and support the behaviors and attitudes that lead to a robust QHSES culture and excellence in QHSES performance.”

 – David Dickson, President & Chief Executive Officer

 McDermott will set a winning example in Quality, Health, Safety, Environment and Security, and encourage our partners, subcontractors and clients to work with us, breaking through the barriers of contract, geography and past practices in the pursuit of outstanding QHSES performance.

 We expect everyone at McDermott to continually be on the lookout for ways to set a positive QHSES example and will encourage others to do the same.
 Taking the Lead does not suggest that we will win at the expense of others.

 McDermott’s global operations employs a diverse workforce.
 This diversity gives McDermott the strength and depth of knowledge to tackle complex onshore and offshore EPC projects around the world.
 Taking the Lead brings a single, united QHSES culture to this diverse workforce.
 A culture where setting the right example in QHSES attitude and behavior is simply ‘In our DNA.’

 At the heart of Taking the Lead are the McDermott Operational Values (MOV).
 The MOVs were created to raise awareness of High Potential activities.

-After a thorough review of existing procedures and processes within the company, nine areas were identified to be major “gateways” that lead to either success or failure in work activities from a QHSES and execution perspective.
-The nine MOVs are:
+After a thorough review of existing procedures and processes within the company, twelve areas were identified to be major “gateways” that lead to either success or failure in work activities from a QHSES and execution perspective.
+The twelve MOVs are:

 - Readiness Planning